-And coming up, in January, 2020, we are going to spend 2 weeks seeing if we can raise $100,000 for Mothers Without Borders, with your help.
+And right now in February 2020, we are going to spend 2 weeks seeing if we can raise $100,000 for Mothers Without Borders, with your help, and with prizes for donors!
 If you’re on my newsletter list, I’m going to take a deep breath and announce I am MATCHING all donations—and I’ll ask you to reach into your pocket.
-Start a change jar to save up, will you?

 I’m going to ask my employees to contribute.
 I’m going to ask my family.
 I’m even going to ask my children, half of them broke college students, to dig deep and help.